 The reason why flipping is so tax-advantageous is because the last 18 months (3 years up to 5th April 2014) you own a property are disregarded for capital gains tax if it has been your principal private residence at any time.
 It doesn't matter what you do with a property during those years - you will not incur any more capital gains tax as a result.
-Therefore, if you own 2 or more properties, you can make sure they all benefit from the last 3 years by living in them at some point and electing them as your main residence.
+Therefore, if you own 2 or more properties, you can make sure they all benefit from the last 18 months by living in them at some point and electing them as your main residence.
 You may also benefit from Residential Letting Relief if the property has been let out as a home at any time.

 In addition to this, you can also claim the first year of ownership for PPR relief if you buy a property with the intention of using it as your main residence but do not move in straight away because you are still having the property built; are renovating it; or you are still living in your old property whilst you are selling it.
 In fact, you could get up to 2 years in special circumstances by asking HMRC permission.

 However, in general you should try to avoid very long periods of absence.
-The Revenue will only allow absences to count towards your PPR provided that a) the property was your main residence both before and after the period of absence and b) it was an exempt absence.
+The Revenue will only allow absences to count towards your PPR provided that a) the property was your actual or nominated residence both before and after the period of absence and b) it was an exempt absence.
 An exempt absence can be a) any period of time during which it was necessary to live elsewhere in order to work abroad; b) 4 years if it was necessary to live elsewhere in order to work in another part of the UK; or c) 3 years for any other reason.
 Absences are also disregarded for married couples who separate; otherwise the spouse who leaves could incur a capital gains tax liability if the whole property is transferred to the other spouse later.
 However, this exemption no longer applies once a couple are divorced.